camilogarciabotero/PHASTER-DataProcessing-Scripts/README.md

-Data procesing on PHASTER outputs dataset
+Data procesing on PHASTER output dataset
 ================
-Camilo García-Botero
-07 September 2020

-# Introduction

 This repo hosts the complete PHASTER dataset from the 59 strains’ genomes analysed on PHASTER and several scripts developed for its